 LATEST NEWS FROM NASU

-A draft IDP is currently being prepared and will be provided to a wide range of government, academic and community organisations for further comment prior to final publication of the plan.
-This broader community consultation is expected to occur in September 2006.
-If you would like to be involved in this consultation round, please email firstname.lastname@example.org with IDP Consultation Phase 2 in the subject line.
+The IDP will be provided to a wide range of government, academic and community organisations prior to final publication of the plan.
+This broader community engagement is expected to occur in October 2006.
+If you would like to have the opportunity to receive a copy, please email email@example.com with IDP in the subject line.

 We would welcome any comments, suggestions or feedback that you may have on this newsletter or the Ageing theme page.
 Please email firstname.lastname@example.org and let us know what you think.